The National (TV program): Presentation

 An internal study was conducted in July 1979 on whether to move The National to the 10 p.m. slot.
 This study group was composed of Bill Morgan, Mark Starowicz, and Vince Carlin.

 On January 11, 1982, the CBC relaunched The National with a radically different format and presentation style that looked very hi-tech for its time.
 The intro started with a map of the world superimposed on a cube which began to rotate, splitting into smaller cubes as it did.
 The final rotation revealed the title of the show in shiny chrome lettering using the font Stop.
 The synthesized opening music featured a fanfare played by The Canadian Brass, called The National.

 During the mid-1980s, Quantel Paintbox was used to create many of the graphics for the stories.

-On July 31, 1989, CBC updated the presentation of The National with more modern computer graphics, similar to those used on CBC Newsworld at the same time.
+On July 31, 1989, the CBC updated the presentation of The National with more modern computer graphics, similar to those used on CBC Newsworld at the same time.
 The logo used all upper-case letters in the typeface Times New Roman.

 After Barbara Frum's death in 1992, The Journal—which she hosted—was subsequently cancelled later that year and replaced with CBC Prime Time News; the name The National was retained on CBC Newsworld for its late evening news bulletin.

 From 1995 to 1997, the logo used the font Palatino in upper-case for the words "The National", and Frutiger in upper-case for the words "CBC News" underneath.

 A new opening and look for the show appeared in 1997 that retained the style of the 1995 opening but used somewhat more sophisticated and modern computer animation.

 In 2001, a logo was introduced that used the typeface Microgramma, centred on two lines, with the CBC News logo underneath in Frutiger.
 It was short-lived, lasting only a few months.

 In the fall of 2001, the presentation of The National was updated along with the corporate redesign of the entire network to have one consistent branding.
 The New York design firm Razorfish designed the look of this and other network programs.
 The logo used the typeface Frutiger in upper case.